Department of Justice is now the Department of Communities and Justice. Find out more >

 If your claim is for money, the amount of money you are owed is called the judgment debt.
 You are now called the judgment creditor and the defendant becomes the judgment debtor.

-The court will order the other party to pay you the money or return the goods you claimed as well as any interest, filing and service fees you have claimed.
+The court will order the other party to pay you the money as well as any interest, filing and service fees you have claimed.
 The judgment takes effect immediately when it is made.
 Sometimes, the court can set a date for when money should be paid or when goods should be returned.

 If the other party does not pay all of the judgment debt within 28 days of the date of the judgment, you can claim interest on the unpaid amount of the judgment debt until it is paid.
 This is called 'post judgment interest'.

-If the other party does not pay the judgment or return goods, you can take steps to force them to follow the judgment.
+If the other party does not pay the judgment, you can take steps to force them to follow the judgment.
 This is called enforcement.
 For more information, see Enforcement.

 If you lose the case, do not argue with the magistrate or assessor.